 Public Hearing Nov.
 4th on Proposal to Allow Leashed Dogs in Heckscher Park For Good!

-Please Email or Call the Town Board ASAP in Support of Turning the Heckscher Park Pilot Program into a Permanent Part of Huntington’s Dog-Friendly Parks Policy!
+Please Email or Call the Town Board TODAY in Support of Turning the Heckscher Park Pilot Program into a Permanent Part of Huntington’s Dog-Friendly Parks Policy!

 A public hearing to consider adding Heckscher Park to Huntington’s townwide dog-friendly parks policy will be held on Wed., Nov.
 4th starting at 7 p.m. on Zoom.
 The resolution introduced by Councilwoman Joan Cergol and seconded by Councilman Eugene Cook builds on a pilot program to allow leashed dogs in Heckscher Park that has been in place since Jan.
 1st and has now operated successfully through all four seasons of the year.

 LI-DOG is asking dog owners to please email or call the members of the Huntington Town Board TODAY (contact information below), let them know how you feel about being able to walk your dog on-leash in Heckscher Park, and urge them to add Heckscher Park to Huntington’s townwide dog-friendly parks policy!
 Even if you or your family members don’t own a dog right now, let the Town Board know how great it is to see pups in the park.
 (Read LI-DOG’s Email to Town Board Support Adding Heckscher to Dog Friendly Parks Policy.)

 People are also invited to speak at the Public Hearing by Zoom.
 To sign up to speak, go to Agenda Huntington Town Board Meeting Nov.
 4, 2020.
 The link to sign up to speak is at the VERY TOP of the agenda.
 For more information, go to Town Board Meeting Online Public Hearing Process.